Project-Alpaca/LKP/README.md

 ## pcb/LKP-Core-EasyAccess

-A variant of LKP-Core that focuses on improved accessibility for arcade controller DIY hobbyists with only basic (through hole) soldering skills.
-All parts used in this variant are available for use with [JLCPCB Assembly](https://jlcpcb.com/smt-assembly) service, thus enables the possibility of ordering fully assembled and working boards straight from JLCPCB.
+A variant of LKP-Core that originally focused on improved accessibility for arcade controller DIY hobbyists with only basic (through hole) soldering skills.
+All parts used in this variant (once the chip shortage situations improve) are available for use with [JLCPCB Assembly](https://jlcpcb.com/smt-assembly) service, thus enables the possibility of ordering fully assembled and working boards straight from JLCPCB.
+Even without the assembly service working at the moment, the chip used in this variant can be purchased from LCSC in low quantity for a lot less money compare to the original chip on Digi-key, so it also acts as a budget option without sacrificing performance in significant ways.

 ## pcb/LKP-Diva-Electrode-Tile